Niram

 Niram (English: Colour) is a 1999 Indian Malayalam-language romantic comedy film directed by Kamal and written by Sathrughnan, inspired by a story by Iqbal Kuttippuram.
 Niram marks the fourth and final collaboration of the leading pair, Kunchacko and Shalini of the late 90s.
 It was also Shalini's last Malayalam film, before retiring from the industry.
-The film revolves around the relationship of two teenagers - Aby (Kunchacko Boban) and Sona (Shalini), who are best friends since childhood and they often hangout together.
+The film revolves around the relationship of two teenagers - Aby (Kunchacko Boban) and Sona (Shalini), who are best friends since childhood and often hang out together.
 The film's music was composed by Vidyasagar.
 Niram was a blockbuster at the box office, becoming one of the highest-grossing Malayalam films of the year, grossing over ₹5 crore.
 The film was remade in Telugu as Nuvve Kavali (2000), Tamil as Piriyadha Varam Vendum (2001) with Director Kamal, and actresses Shalini, Jomol and Kovai Sarala reprising their roles, in Kannada as Ninagagi (2002), and in Hindi as Tujhe Meri Kasam (2003).
 The film was rereleased on 16 September 1999.

 Plot

 Aby and Sona are neighbors and family friends.
-They were born on the same day and were together since then.
-They share a special friendship and romance is nowhere in their plan.
-They are a pair of pranksters, fun-loving and always up to do some tricks.
+They were born on the same day and have been together ever since.
+They share a special friendship but romance is not in the plan.
+They are a pair of fun-loving pranksters always up for mischief.
 Their families find their friendship special, and their friends call them the Siamese twins (having never seen them away from each other).

 The story takes a turn when Sona goes to Bangalore to participate in a youth festival.
 Aby misses her so much that he realizes that what he feels for her is more than friendship.
 He is all set to confess his love when he realizes that he doesn't know how she feels about him, and he feels that he should not take undue advantage of the freedom their parents have given them.
 When Sona returns, she tells Aby about Prakash Mathew, who proposed to her when they were in Bangalore.

 Sona, who is confused about her feelings for Prakash, confides in Aby, who encourages her to confess her feelings to Prakash.
-Sona and Prakash become a couple but this brings an unexpected strain into Aby's and Sona's friendship.
+Sona and Prakash become a couple but this brings unexpected strain into Aby and Sona's friendship.
 Prakash's reactions to Aby's closeness to Sona makes Aby realize that things will never be the same again.
-Aby, realizing that Sona is hurt by Prakash's actions towards him, starts showing interest towards Varsha, who has always been in love with Aby.
-Aby starts avoiding Sona and starts spending more time with Varsha.
-This infuriates Sona.
+Aby, realizing that Sona is hurt by Prakash's actions towards him, starts showing interest in Varsha, who has always been in love with Aby.
+Aby infuriates Sona by avoiding her and spending more time with Varsha.

 Meanwhile, Prakash and Sona's marriage is fixed.
 Varsha asks Aby to meet her father, but he does not turn up for the meeting, giving excuses.
 Varsha later tells him that she realizes that he loves Sona and as long as that is the case, he would never reciprocate her feelings and it is best to tell Sona the truth.